Here is a consolidated list of best cryptocurrency exchanges with my comments:

 If you are storing cryptocurrencies on these exchanges for a few hours or even a few days for the sake of trading, then it’s probably OK.
 Otherwise, this is a bad practice.

 Large-scale hacks like Mt.
 Gox can happen at any time.
-I would strongly recommend you to use the Ledger Nano S or a wallet like Exodus, where you can store a lot of different cryptos and control your private keys.
+I would strongly recommend you to use the Ledger Nano S or a wallet like Atomic, where you can store a lot of different cryptos and control your private keys.

 So now it’s your turn to tell me: Which one of these exchanges do you like the best?
 Also, what’s another great exchange that I haven’t listed here?
 Let me hear your thoughts in the comments below!